-R400.87 The firm shall also - (a) Consider the impact of the breach, if any, on the firm's objectivity in relation to any previously issued audit reports, and the possibility of withdrawing such audit reports; and (b) Discuss the matter with those charged with governance.
-Documentation R400.88 In complying with the requirements in paragraphs R400.80 to R400.87, the firm shall document - (a) The breach; (b) The actions taken; (c) The key decisions made; (d) All the matters discussed with those charged with governance; and (e) Any discussions with a professional or regulatory body or oversight authority.
-R400.89 If the firm continues with the audit engagement, it shall document - (a) The conclusion that, in the firm's professional judgment, objectivity has not been compromised; and (b) The rationale for why the action taken satisfactorily addressed the consequences of the breach so that the firm could issue an audit report.
-SECTION 410 FEES Introduction 410.1 Firms are required to comply with the fundamental principles, be independent and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence.
+Breaches Before t he Previous Ai ıdit Report was Issued R400.86 If the breach occurred prior to the issuance of the previous audit report, the firm shall comply with the provisions of Part 4A in evaluating the significance of the breach and its impact on the firm's objectivity and its ability to issue an audit report in the current period.
+R400.87 The firn n shall also - (a) Consider the impact of the breach, if any, on the firm's objectivity in relation to any previously issued audit reports, and the possibility of withdrawing such audit reports; and (b) Discuss the matter with those charged with governance.
+Documentation R400.88 olying with the requirements in paragraphs R400.80 to R400.87, the all document - (a) The breach; (b) The actions taken; (c) The key decisions made; (d) All the matters discussed with those charged with governance; and (e) Any discussions with a professional or regulatory body or oversight authority.
+R400.89 If the fir If the firm continues with the audit engagement, it shall document - (a) The conclusion that, in the firm's professional judgment, objectivity has not been compromised; and (b) The rationale for why the action taken satisfactorily addressed the consequences of the breach so that the firm could issue an audit report.
+SECTION 405 • GROUP AUDIT S Introduction 405.1 engagen identify specific 400 requires a firm to be independent when performing an audit nent, and to apply the conceptual framework set out in Section 120 to, evaluate and address threats to independence.
+This section sets out requirements and application material relevant to applying the ual framework when performing a group audit engagement.
+Requirements an d Application Material